Daisy

 Daisy Detailed Encyclopedia Introduction

-Daisy is a charming wildflower with simple white petals surrounding a bright yellow center, symbolizing innocence and purity.
+Daisies are charming wildflowers with simple white petals surrounding a bright yellow center, symbolizing innocence and purity.

 Basic Info